andrewpatrickdu/adversarial-yolov3-cowc/README.md

 ```

 ## Digitally testing the patch
-After you have generated a patch, you can digitally test your patch with ```digital_test.py```.
+You can digitally test your patch with ```digital_test.py```.
 Open the script and adjust the 'attack settings' accordingly.
 More details are provided in the script.

 ## Physically testing the patch
 We provide some data that comprises of images of our patches in the scene of attack (sidestreet and carpark).
-You can evalaute these images with ```physical_test.py```.
+You can evaluate these images with ```physical_test.py```.
 Open the script and adjust the 'attack settings' accordingly.
 More details are provided in the script.

 ## Help and updates
 When time permits, I will update the repository based on the issues others may have at setting up and/or running the code.